hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0100
 Calm, calm, calm, always and forever.
 Not much to say.
 This constant quiet has robbed me of all words, but thankfully, I'm still able to laugh at this situation through cartoons.
 This logbook is filled with them, and they get sillier as the gloom bug grows in size.

+> "Be patient.
+Wind leaves, but it also always comes back!"

 ##### 0400
 I awake to the sound of the engine.
 We hadn't agreed on using it today.
 Devine is driving, says he saw a tern flying and is following it, saying that it knows where the wind is.
 But no, it doesn't know this, and neither do we because we still can't get GRIB files.
 "Motoring won't help," I say, Devine finally agrees and turns it off.
 I take his place then, steering into nothing.
 Devine appears high-strung, annoyed, and he starts digging through the cockpit locker to get to our old dinghy oars.
 He finds them and elongates one of the two using a boat hook and some hose clamps.
 He takes it to the side of the boat and starts rowing...!
 What I said about rowing Pino earlier has happened, but as you can expect, it did little to propel us onward, especially with one side doing the work and because the oars are too small and not really very good ones.
 The paddle is too small.
 I urge Devine to stop, to go to bed, as I can tell he is frustrated.
 When Devine looses his cool, then you know that things are bad, but also, he has a headache again and I blame this for the momentary breakdown.
 "Go to bed."
 I say again.
 He stops, leaves the oar on the side and slips inside.
 He is tired, he needs his sleep.